 Suburbanization:

 One of the most significant impacts of the automobile was the growth of suburbs.
-Prior to the 1920s, cities were densely populated, with people living close to their workplaces and commercial centers.
+So prior to the 1920s, cities were densely populated, with people living close to their workplaces and commercial centers.
 The automobile allowed people to live further away from the city center, leading to the development of suburban communities.

 Road Construction: